Hunger and Starvation Across the World is Affecting Half of Human Race

 Underdeveloped nations have been facing the foes of hunger and starvation across the world for far too longer than one could imagine.

-Africa’s major food crises show conditions still faced by many African today – poverty, drought, conflict, and environmental degradation owing to overgrazing, deforestation, and other types of environmental damages.
+Africa’s major food crises show conditions still faced by many Africans today – poverty, drought, conflict, and environmental degradation owing to overgrazing, deforestation, and other types of environmental damages.

 A drought from 1968 to 1980 in the Sahel region led to 1 million deaths in Mali, Chad, Niger, Mauritania, and Burkina Faso.
 In the following two years, drought and conflict led to widespread hunger in Uganda.